thmtvz/betterPrinting/README.md

 #### console extending framework! ####

-betterPrinting at its most basic usage spares a few keystrokes, providing aliases for every console function, along with adding the print() method(console.log alias).
-It exposes facilities to control the ending output of aconsole call, along with interfaces to configure the behaviour of the outputign itself eg. to a file instead ofstandard output.
+betterPrinting at its most basic usage spares a few keystrokes, providing aliases for every console function, along with adding the print method(console.log alias).
+It exposes facilities to control the ending output of aconsole call, along with interfaces to configure the behaviour of the outputign itself eg. to a file instead of standard output.

 #### Simple usage ####
 ```js